OpenChannelSSD/liblightnvm/doc/src/tutorial/nvm_addr.rst

 .. literalinclude:: nvm_addr_00.out
    :language: bash

-The above hexidecimal-value can be given to any CLI command taking an ``addr`` as parameter.
+The above hexadecimal-value can be given to any CLI command taking an ``0xADDR`` as parameter.

 ..
 NOTE:: Addresses are zero-indexed, so channel 4 is the fifth channel